 - In The Graystone Saga, Lady Gray wields an ornamental dagger called Silverblood, alleged to be forged from moonlight, and she cautions the narrator that it can never be touched by anyone but herself.
 The proof of this comes shortly afterward, when a thief tries to take it from her by force.
 After a scant few seconds of handling the blade, the thief's entire body begins to combust and disintegrate from the inside out - while he's still alive.

-- The protagonist of Worm inflicts a particularly nasty one on Alexandria, by using her bug-control powers to cram insects down her throat and into her lungs so that she suffocates, as it was the only way she could bypass Alexandria's Nigh-Invulnerability.
+- The protagonist of Worm, Taylor, inflicts a particularly nasty one on Alexandria, by using her bug-control powers to cram insects down her throat and into her lungs so that she suffocates, as it was the only way Taylor could bypass the woman's Nigh-Invulnerability.

 - The Sluaghterhouse Nine love to do this to people.
 Bonesaw's poisons are designed for cruelty rather than efficiency, and she sometimes vivisects people until they die.
 Siberian has a nasty habit of eating people alive by holding them down and taking bites out of them (she is human-shaped, so this presumably takes a while).
 One victim, killed by an unknown member, had his arms and legs cut off at the knee and reattached by lengths of chain, and was then hung up inside an empty building and left to bleed to death.